How to Avoid a (Late) Holiday DUI

 If you are going to be driving but would like to have a drink at a social situation, such as during the Super Bowl, drink early in the evening—and wait before hitting the road.
 While it depends on the individual and type of alcohol consumed, the general rule of thumb is to wait one hour for every standard drink you consume.
 Eating will also help digest the alcohol and lower your BAC.

 If you already drank and want to make sure you are sober enough to drive, you can test your own blood alcohol level.
 There are several online calculators, like HealthStatus and Intoximeters, but they are not accurate and cannot be used in your defense in a court of law, so be cautious.
-There are many charts online (like this one) that can help you determine your BAC, but again, these are just guidelines.
+There are many charts online that can help you determine your BAC, but again, these are just guidelines.

 If you are still unsure whether you have had too much to drink, there are a number of apps that can help.
 DrinkTracker, Intoxicheck, and BreathalEyes are just a few of them.
 These apps work as a breathalyzer simulator, or make you complete a number of skill tests, tracking reaction times, memory, and judgment.
 If you cannot pass these app “tests,” it is better not to risk it on the road.